doudoudedi/hackEmbedded/README.md

 pip install pwn
 ```

-​	This tool is developed in python language, so converting python to EL can be done through **nuitka**
+​	This tool is developed in python language, so converting python to ELF can be done through **nuitka**

 ```shell
 nuitka hackEmbedded_tool.py